-Parish: Staploe Grid Reference: TL141611
+Parish: Staploe Grid Reference: TL143613

-Map of Path: Route applied for is shown in RED DASHES starting at the Bedfordshire Cambridgeshire county boundary to the north of Bassmead Manor, Staploe goes in a southerly direction to end at Staploe Lane, Staploe.
-The application route joins a second DMMO application in Cambridgeshire at point A so is not intended to be a dead end route.
+Map of Path: Route applied for is shown in RED DASHES starting from the corner of bridleway 29 Staploe goes in a westerly direction to end near Home Wood, Bassmead Manor, Staploe.
+The application route joins a second DMMO application so is not intended to be a dead end route and also resolves an existing dead end footpath 28 Staploe.
 The route is not shown on OS Maps and is not on the online Definitive Map.
 The application is for a bridleway.